carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 EOF
 ```

-### 3. The genesis files
+### 2. The genesis files

-Use the `byron.json` template file together with cardano-cli to generate a `byron-genesis.json` file.
+Use the `byron.json` template file together with `cardano-cli` to generate a `byron-genesis.json` file.
 The template looks like this:

 ```json
 {